 The physics involved in describing an excited state transition is fundamentally different however from that of a ground state.
-For ground states, ML potentials incorporate the extensivity principle which defines the total energy of a molecule as a sum over individual atomic contributions.40 This assumption is physically motivated and has been tested over a large chemical space, and provides the means for attaining transferable and extensible models.^{24,31,41} However, it breaks down in the case of electronic excitation energies, for which atoms may contribute to the transition energy in a disproportionate way.
-This disproportionality is evidenced by localized versus delocalized electronic transitions that are prevalent in chemical physics.^{42-45} In turn, the energy of an excitation does not scale strictly with the size of the molecule.
+For ground states, ML potentials incorporate the extensivity principle which defines the total energy of a molecule as a sum over individual atomic contributions.40 This assumption is physically motivated and has been tested over a large chemical space, and provides the means for attaining transferable and extensible models. ^{24,31,41} However, it breaks down in the case of electronic excitation energies, for which atoms may contribute to the transition energy in a disproportionate way.
+This disproportionality is evidenced by localized versus delocalized electronic transitions that are prevalent in chemical physics. ^{42-45} In turn, the energy of an excitation does not scale strictly with the size of the molecule.
 Rather than using extensive predictions, it is reasonable to seek a method that can associate the energy of an excitation with specific regions of the molecule.
-Such an approach would have wide-ranging applicability since the notion of localization generalizes to many molecular phenomena and systems such as charged species and radicals.
+Such an approach would have wideranging applicability since the notion of localization generalizes to many molecular phenomena and systems such as charged species and radicals.

-In this work, we develop a model based on the Hierarchical Interacting Particle Neural Network (HIPNN)46 that accurately predicts phosphorescence energies in a diverse chemical space of organic compounds.
-HIPNN has shown excellent performance for ground state energies,46 partial atomic charges,47 and molecular dipole moments.48 We present new atomistic localization layers that compute a weight for each atom corresponding to the atomic contribution to the molecule's transition energy.
-The mathematics of these new layers can be likened to the statistical mechanics of a chemical potential, or to the technology of attention mechanisms in the neural network literature.^{49,50} The localization layers improve phosphorescence energy predictions on an out-of-sample test set of molecules that are larger than those found in the training set while qualitatively inferring the changes to the electron density due to the transition as shown by direct comparison to reference quantum mechanical spin density calculations.
-This result is remarkable given that DFT spin density was not provided as a target during training and highlights the added benefit that electronic information could have toward ML models of localized, non-extensive molecular phenomena.
+In this work, we develop a model based on the Hierarchical Interacting Particle Neural Network (HIPNN)46 that accurately predicts the singlet-triplet energy gaps in a diverse chemical space of organic compounds at computational speeds that reach over one million times faster than the underlying ab-initio method.
+HIPNN has previously shown excellent performance for ground state energies, 46 partial atomic charges, 47 and molecular dipole moments.48 We present new atomistic localization layers that compute a weight for each atom corresponding to the atomic contribution to the molecule's energy gap.
+The mathematics of these new layers can be likened to the statistical mechanics of a chemical potential, or to the technology of attention mechanisms in the neural network literature.
+49,50 The localization layers improve phosphorescence energy predictions on an out-of-sample test set of molecules that are larger than those found in the training set and that are known to be phosphorescent from experiment while qualitatively inferring the changes to the electron density due to the transition as shown by direct comparison to reference quantum mechanical spin density calculations.
+This result is remarkable given that DFT spin density was not provided as a target during training and highlights the added benefit that electronic information could have toward ML models of localized, nonextensive molecular phenomena.